 Temperanceville in Accomack County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 55.947′ N, 75° 38.076′ W. Marker is in Temperanceville, Virginia, in Accomack County.
-Marker can be reached from the intersection of Saxis Road and VA 699.
+37° 53.735′ N, 75° 32.937′ W. Marker is in Temperanceville, Virginia, in Accomack County.
+Marker is on US 13 north of Saxis Road, on the left when traveling north.
 Touch for map.
-Marker is in Makemie Monument Park.
-Marker is in this post office area: Temperanceville VA 23442, United States of America.
+Marker is in this post office area: Townsend VA 23443, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Makemie Monument Park (approx. 5.3 miles away); Anne Makemie Holden (approx. 5.3 miles away); Francis Makemie Monument (approx. 5.4 miles away); This Memorial Pyramid (approx. 5.4 miles away); Welcome to the NASA Visitor Center (approx. 5.8 miles away); NASA Wallops Flight FacilityMark O. Pilchard (approx. 7˝ miles away in Maryland); Maryland's Eastern Shore (approx. 7˝ miles away in Maryland).
 Touch for a list and map of all markers in Temperanceville.